Every environment can be used with VR exposure therapy (CBT), Virtual Reality desensitization (EMDR) or Minfulness meditatons

 Other evidence-based treatments such as CBT can also be complemented by using PsyTech VR, creating a personalized treatment plan for every patient and offering plenty of flexibility for the VR aspect to make it possible to even seek treatment from the safety of the client’s home.

+Which headset should you choose?
 The choice of a headset ultimately depends on a brand preference and personal budget since PsyTech VR operates with all of them.
 Some of the most popular examples are:

 • Pico 4 is an all-in-one solution that does not need computers or consoles to operate, making VR more accessible and convenient with a relatively low price tag.